FergusLemon/MITO/USERSTORIES.md

 `11.
 As a supporter, So that I can see how much I have donated, I want to be able to see my entire donation history to all beneficiaries.`

 `11.1 As a supporter, So that I can see who I have supported, I want to be able to see all of the beneficiaries I have donated to and the history of my donations to them.`

+`12.
+As an admin, So that I can always trace the flow of money, I want to have supporters' and beneficiaries' first and last names.`

+`12.1 As an admin, So that I can inform users of the platform, I want to have email addresses for supporters and trustees.`

+`13.
+As a supporter or trustee, So that I am not bombarded with notifications, I want to have full control over what notifications I receive in the app.`

+`13.1 As a supporter or trustee, So that I am not bombarded with emails, I want to have full control over what emails I recieve from MITO.`

+`13.2 As an admin, So that I can inform supporters or trustees of critical information, I want to be able to send critical emails irrespective of their email preferences.`